aws-samples/aws-saas-factory-duplo-cloud-reference-architecture/README.md

 - [ ] README improvements
   - [ ] Provide time estimations for each section
   - [ ] Add some clarification around the sample commands.
 For example, if this used in a shared environment the names will need to be unique
+  - [ ] Provide note about expeocted output when running tf apply.
+"Workspace 'example name' doesn't exist." is an expected output